Sword of Vermilion

+Sword of Vermilion is a 1989 action role-playing game developed and published by Sega for the Sega Genesis.
+The player controls an unnamed prince character as they attempt to save the realm of Vermilion by collecting a series of rings through navigating the overworld, dungeons, and battles against enemies and bosses.

-Sword of Vermilion is an action role-playing game developed and published by Sega for the Mega Drive console in 1989.
-It was released in 1990 in North America and 1991 in Europe.
-It was the first console exclusive game designed by the Sega AM2 studio.
-The game is part of the Sega Genesis Collection for the PlayStation 2 and PlayStation Portable, and was available on the Wii's Virtual Console.
-In 2021, it was added to the Nintendo Switch Online + Expansion Pack.
+Sword of Vermilion is the first console exclusive game developed by Sega's AM2 division.

+Sword of Vermilion is part of the Sega Genesis Collection for the PlayStation 2 and PlayStation Portable, and was available on the Wii's Virtual Console.
+In December 2021, it was added to the Nintendo Classics service.
-Storyline

-Sword of Vermilion is about the son of Erik, king of Excalabria, who takes on a quest of revenge to defeat Tsarkon and free the world of Vermilion from evil.
+Plot

 King Erik V and King Tsarkon were close friends who sought the 8 rings of good and evil to bring peace and balance to the realm.
-However, the rings of evil changed King Tsarkon and he led his army from Cartahena to invade Excalabria.
-The defenders were overwhelmed and the castle of King Erik V collapsed.
-Erik V summoned his bravest, strongest and most faithful warrior, Blade, to entrust him his infant son with an ancient family heirloom, the Ring of Wisdom.
-King Erik ordered Blade to save himself and the child before perishing while the castle burned.
+However, the rings of evil changed King Tsarkon and he led his army from his kingdom of Cartahena to invade Excalabria.
+The defenders were overwhelmed and the castle of King Erik collapsed.
+Erik summoned his bravest, strongest and most faithful knight, Blade, to entrust him his infant son with an ancient family heirloom, the Ring of Wisdom.
+King Erik ordered Blade to save himself and the prince before perishing while the castle burned.
 The remaining rings of good were scattered throughout the realm by King Tsarkon to deter anyone from uniting the rings.
 King Tsarkon turned the infant prince's mother to living stone and vowed all of Cartahena's power to finding the boy.

 Blade traveled to a small village named Wyclif, where he settled down and raised the child as his own son.
-Eighteen years later, the son of Erik begins his quest upon learning his true destiny upon Blade's death bed.
+Eighteen years later, the prince begins his quest upon learning his true destiny and origins upon Blade's death bed.

-The quest consists of travelling to towns and villages, battling creatures to gain experience and finding items such as swords, shields and armour, as well as many other items such as Herbs and Candles.
-Boss monsters take the form of larger, stronger creatures which are integral to the story.
-Fighting boss monsters takes place in a side view of the battle where magic cannot be used.

 Gameplay

-The gameplay features different views and play styles differing from the more traditional RPGs of the time.